fatjonfreskina/BulkyBook/README.md

         _ValidationScriptsPartial.cshtml
   ```

 There is a main layout defined in \_Layout.cshtml (containing head, header, nav bar, footer, imports..) and a div that gets filled with the appropriate content in the Home folder.

+TagHelpers look like html tags but start with `asp`: asp-controller; asp-action